chowson/Sitecore.51Degrees.CloudDeviceDetection/readme.md

 1. Install the Sitecore package _/SitecorePackages/Sitecore.51Degrees.CloudDeviceDetection.zip_
 2. Open _/App_Config/Include/Sitecore.51Degrees.CloudDeviceDetection.config_ and enter your license key in the setting _Sitecore.FiftyOneDegrees.CloudDeviceDetection.ApiLicenceKey_
-3. Create additional Sitecore device items to represent mobile and tablets as required.
+3. Add Device Detection (_{36C2B7B6-6B46-4C41-9E78-230DA2C5EC90}_) to /sitecore/system/Settings/Rules/Conditional Renderings/Tags/Default
-4. Add Device Detection ({36C2B7B6-6B46-4C41-9E78-230DA2C5EC90}) to /sitecore/system/Settings/Rules/Conditional Renderings/Tags/Default
+4. If you want the device detection HttpRequestBegin pipeline to run, then create additional Sitecore device items to represent mobile and tablets as required and update the _/App_Config/Include/Sitecore.51Degrees.CloudDeviceDetection.config_ Sitecore settings.
+If you do not want this running, remove the piepline step.

 ##Customisations